Table of Contents

 It looks amazing, right?!
 We try very hard to make things appear to be good as new, but sometimes an item will not come any cleaner, especially after years of neglect.

 Now, let’s talk about the kitchen.
-Here are some photos from that same team member’s house.
-This is what their stovetop and microwave look like:
+Here are some photos from our team members.

 If you don’t consider the scuff marks on the stovetop we’d look at this as a 5 or 6 rating, as it’s pretty clean.
 Hopefully, with some Bar Keepers Friend, a scrubber and some elbow grease some of those marks will come off.